-To clear your shipment through customs, we'll also need a detailed inventory of the goods you're sending.
+To clear your items through customs in Australia, we'll also need a detailed inventory of the goods you want to ship.
 Don't worry — you can do this through your online account, and there are plenty of helpful pointers to assist.

 I cannot recommend Seven Seas Worldwide enough.
-From initial calls about the best form of transport for our needs to arranging the collection and drop off of our items, everyone we interacted with at Seven Seas Worldwide has been a star.
-We relocated to Australia and sent our personal belongings with Seven Seas Worldwide.
+From initial calls about the best way to get our stuff shipped to arranging the collection and delivery of our items, everyone we interacted with at Seven Seas shipping has been a star.
+We relocated to Australia from the US and sent our personal belongings with them.
 They were efficient, helpful and trustworthy, and the online portal with documents and tracking was fantastic.
 Highly, highly recommend!!!Lauren Mihaljek

 Most popular destinations in Australia

 Loved for its awe-inspiring landscapes, exotic wildlife (I mean, who doesn't want to cuddle a koala?!) and continuous sunshine, the list of reasons why Australia's worth a visit is almost as vast as the country itself.
-Plus, Seven Seas Worldwide operates depots in many of the major destinations, including Adelaide, Brisbane, Melbourne, Perth, Darwin and Sydney, as well as the island of Tasmania, giving you plenty of scope to explore.
-See below for our four favourite Aussie cities.
+Plus, we operate depots in many of the major destinations, including Adelaide, Brisbane, Melbourne, Perth, Darwin and Sydney, as well as the island of Tasmania, giving you plenty of scope to explore.
+See below for our four favourite Australian cities.

 Sydney, New South Wales

-Best time to visit: Oz's springtime, running from September to November, offers the most temperate weather to see the city and fewer tourists.
+Best time to visit: The springtime in Australia runs from September to November, and offers the most temperate weather to see the city and fewer tourists.